lmoss/onesharp/index.md

 # Intended audience

 The intended readers are students of certain areas of computer science, mathematics, philosophy, or other fieds.
-It it aimed at anyone who frequently encounters the topics of the book and has the needed mathematical background to read it.
+It is aimed at anyone who frequently encounters the topics of the book and has the needed mathematical background to read it.
 That background is a working familiarity with mathematical notation and discourse.
 One should know how to read mathematics.
 This would be the wrong place to learn basic abstract mathematics; the pace and level would be too much.
 But if you can read mathematics, that is enough: nothing else is really assumed.
 There are places where it would be good to have seen some induction on the natural numbers and even some basic topics in areas like logic, set theory, and computer programming.
 But one could do without the background, I think.
 And I hope to have provided enough background on those topics to make what is here accessible.